RugbyClubRanks/rugbyclubranks.github.io/reviews/2026-03-13-Edinburgh_V_Ulster.md

 layout: page
 title: Edinburgh V Ulster on 2026/03/13
 date: 2026-03-13
-categories: "United Rugby Championship 25/26" match projection
+categories: rugby "United Rugby Championship 25/26" match projection
 ---
 # Edinburgh V Ulster on 2026/03/13, 19.0 to 40.0

 # Club Level Predictions

 Now that the game has been played, lets see how the club predictions did.
-I predicted Edinburgh to win by 0.25, and Ulster won by 21.0.
-That's an absolute error of 21.2 for the margin of victory, while my average absolute error has been 13.3 over the past six months.
-This prediction was more accurate than 20.5% of my recent predictions.
+I predicted Edinburgh to win by 0.43, and Ulster won by 21.0.
+That's an absolute error of 21.4 for the margin of victory, while my average absolute error has been 13.4 over the past six months.
+This prediction was more accurate than 20.4% of my recent predictions.

 For the Over/Under model, I predicted a total of 42.5 and we have an actual total of 59.0.
 That's an absolute error of 16.5 compared to a six month average of 13.2.
-This prediction was more accurate than 31.1% of my recent predictions.
+This prediction was more accurate than 31.2% of my recent predictions.
 ## Projected Performances - Club Model